clojure/core.logic/README.md

 core.logic
 ====

 A logic programming library for Clojure & ClojureScript. core.logic offers Prolog-like relational programming, constraint logic programming, and nominal logic programming for Clojure.
-It is designed to be easily extended to other forms of logic programming beyond the ones that provided out of the box.
 At its heart is an original implementation of miniKanren as described in William Byrd's dissertation [Relational Programming in miniKanren: Techniques, Applications, and Implementations](http://pqdtopen.proquest.com/#abstract?dispub=3380156) as well as the extensions described in [cKanren](http://www.schemeworkshop.org/2011/papers/Alvis2011.pdf) and [alphaKanren](http://www.cs.indiana.edu/~webyrd/alphamk/alphamk.pdf).
+It is designed to be easily extended to forms of logic programming beyond the ones provided.

 If you wish to work through [The Reasoned Schemer](http://mitpress.mit.edu/0262562146) with core.logic make sure to look over [this](http://github.com/clojure/core.logic/wiki/Differences-from-The-Reasoned-Schemer) first.